 Why Does My Whirlpool Front Load Washer Smell?

 Without regular cleanings, a washer can accumulate soapy residue and dirt over time.
 The washer drum provides the perfect warm, moist setting for bacterial growth to multiply on this dirty residue.
 A front load washer’s rubber gasket also collects dirt and provides an ideal environment.
 As bacteria in these locations multiplies it creates a bad odor.
-These factors can make that odor even worse:
+These factors can make your front load washer smell even worse:

 - A lack of regular washer maintenance and cleaning